jansanz/jansanz.github.com/source/about/index.markdown

 sharing: true
 footer: true
 ---
+{% img right images/jansanchezPort.jpg 180 180 %}
+Father, Husband and Software Engineer based in NYC.

-I am generalist hacker based in NY.
-Passionate about iOS development and spending most of my time building slick apps.
+Passionate about iOS development and spending most of the time building slick apps.

+Currently can be found at Piictu hacking iOS apps.

+Previously, worked at HopStop on the iPhone and iPad apps.